Skip links

 Balance training

 It is important to train balance skills because people with Parkinson’s disease have a higher risk of falls than the general population.
+Addressing balance, coordination, and strength can reduce the physical and emotional challenges associated with Parkinson's disease and promote greater independence.

 Resistance training